Gaviota (award): Gaviota de Platino

 The Gaviota de Platino (Platinum Seagull) is currently considered the most important award that can be delivered at the festival; is manufactured and delivered exclusively for artists who have had an outstanding musical career, prior determination of the organizers.

-This award was given only in two times: the first time to Luis Miguel, in recognition of his 30-year career at the 2012 Viña del Mar International Song Festival.
+As of 2025, this award has been given five times.
+The inaugural Gaviota de Platino was granted to Luis Miguel, in recognition of his 30-year career at the 2012 Viña del Mar International Song Festival.
 The second time to Isabel Pantoja at the 2017 Viña del Mar International Song Festival, in appreciation both his career and the deceased Mexican singer Juan Gabriel, friend of the singer and composer of a good part of her artistic work.
 In this time, the award was destined for Juan Gabriel due to the large number of presentations at the festival; however, his visit was interrupted due to his death in August 2016.

 The award is made from rhodium chromium, platinum group element, and has 85 insets of Swarovski crystal.
 The bottom holding the trophy also has blue- and white insets.
 The prize has an estimated value of CLP 500 000, a US$1000.

+Gaviota de la Paz

+The Gaviota de la Paz (Peace Seagull) was first given in 1991 with Puerto Rican singer Chayanne as the first recipient.